Kurdish Hezbollah

-The group, founded by Kurdish-Turkish Islamist Hüseyin Velioğlu, remains a primarily Kurdish group that has its roots in the predominantly Kurdish southeast of Turkey and among Kurds who migrated to the cities in Western Turkey.
-The Hezbollah reestablished in 2003 in southeastern Turkey and "today its ideology might be more widespread then ever among Kurds there".
-Turkish Hezbollah's influence was not limited to Turkey and it has also "left an imprint on Turkish Kurds in Germany."
+The organization, founded by Hüseyin Velioğlu, remains a primarily Kurdish group that has its roots in the predominantly Kurdish border of Southeastern Turkey and among Kurds who migrated to the cities in Western Turkey.
+The Kurdish Hezbollah began shifting increasingly towards Kurdish nationalism during Velioğlu's final years, and after Velioğlu's death, under İsa Altsoy's leadership, they disarmed and began focusing on charity work for the Kurdish population living in Turkey under various organizations.
+The Hezbollah reestablished in 2003 in Southeastern Turkey and "today its ideology might be more widespread than ever among Kurds there".
+Kurdish Hezbollah's influence was not limited to Turkey and it has also "left an imprint on Turkish Kurds in Germany."
 The Kurdish Hezbollah is closely affiliated with the Free Cause Party (HÜDA PAR).

-Despite similar names, Kurdish Hezbollah has no relationship whatsoever with the Kurdish Revolutionary Hezbollah or the Kurdish Hezbollah of Iran.

 Background

-In the 1970s various Kurdish Islamists sought to work through democratic means to develop Islamism in Turkey.
-It initially remained a Kurdish group that had its roots in the southeast of Turkey, and Kurdish Islamists who migrated to the prosperous cities in Western Turkey.
+In the 1970s, various Kurdish Islamists sought to work through democratic means to develop Islamism in Turkey.
+It initially remained a Kurdish group that had its roots in Southeastern Turkey, and Kurdish Islamists who migrated to the prosperous cities in Western Turkey.
 The group utilized poor economical situations of the Kurdish population and had built its social bases in their areas.
-Many joined the National Turkish Student Association (Milli Türk Talebe Birliği, MTTB), the youth organization of the National Salvation Party.
+Many joined the Turkish National Student Union (Milli Türk Talebe Birliği, MTTB), the youth organization of the National Salvation Party.
 With the closure of these after the 1980 Turkish coup d'état, it appeared clear that the military was too strongly dedicated to secularism for the democratic route to be an option, and a group of Islamists launched the Union Movement (Vahdet Hareketi).
-The movement organised around two bookshops in Diyarbakır – Fidan Gündör's Menzil and Hüseyin Velioğlu's İlim.
-Until 1987 the groups gathered around these bookshops worked together.
-According to the Guido Steinberh, the Turkish government cooperated with the group against the PKK and it's believed that Kurdish Hezbollah's influence was not limited to Turkey and it has also left an imprint on some Kurds who had migrated to Germany.
+The movement organised around two bookshops in Diyarbakır: Fidan Gündör's Menzil and Hüseyin Velioğlu's İlim.
+Until 1987, the groups gathered around these bookshops worked together.
+According to the Guido Steinberg, the Turkish government cooperated with the group against the Kurdistan Workers' Party (PKK).